 Carry out checks on your overseas customers and find out what records you’ll need to keep if you’re approved for the Fulfilment House Due Diligence Scheme.

-If you store goods in the UK for sellers established outside the EU, you may need to apply for the Fulfilment House Due Diligence Scheme.
+From 1 January 2021 if you store goods in the UK for sellers established outside the UK, you may need to apply for the Fulfilment House Due Diligence Scheme.

 Once you’re approved, you must:

 You must keep these records for 6 years.
-You can be charged a penalty of up to £500 if you do not keep these records.
+You can be charged a penalty of up to £500 if you do not.

 Check your customers’ details